 Shopify is a great eCommerce package and it will allow you to design your store before hosting begins, something which is great if you’re balancing jobs with your new enterprise, or if you’ve got lots of projects on the go at the same time.

-If you want to learn about how to create a dropshipping Shopify store, edit your website and certain aspects of using an online store, see this article here.
+If you want to learn about how to create a dropshipping Shopify store, edit your website and certain aspects of using an online store.
 While it is tailored for dropshipping stores, most of the process is the same.

-The biggest difference is that you will have to add the products if you’re selling and supplying them yourself.
+The biggest difference is that you will have to add the products if you’re selling and supplying them yourself (unlike using dropshipping apps).